 I posted a DRAFT professional development plan for faculty in SPH.
 Please review and send me your ideas.
 I want to hear from you!
 You can also put comments on the Google Doc.
 I’ve divided faculty development into training, evaluation & recognition, and resources & opportunities.
 Some ideas are in development such as faculty awards, bootcamps, and a teaching academy.
 You can email me or stop by my office with your ideas and suggestions.

 The SPH LibGuide is a resource for accessing print and electronic resources for research.
 In addition to information about course reserves and interlibrary loan, you will find guides on literature searches, open access resources, grey literature, citation, and data.
 If you have questions or comments about the LibGuide, please email Library@sph.cuny.edu.

-ImpactStory helps to track your research’s online reach on Twitter, blogs, news outlets and more.
-It automatically grabs this data like Google Scholar.
+ImpactStory helps to track when your research is mentioned in Twitter, blogs, news outlets, etc. It automatically grabs this data like Google Scholar.
 ImpactStory is free and open-source, and will serve as another source of information, in addition to a metric like an h-index, to gauge the extent to which your research is read, shared, and discussed.
 The data are automatically updated; it seems to me to be on a nightly schedule for auto-updates.
 To set up your ImpactStory profile, follow these steps in order:

 (1) Set up a Twitter account – we had a lunch & learn about setting up and using Twitter by Chris Palmedo.